abpframework/abp/docs/en/Audit-Logging.md

 > [Startup templates](Startup-Templates/Index.md) are configured for the audit logging system which is suitable for most of the applications.
 Use this document for a detailed control over the audit log system.

+### Database Provider Support

+* Fully supported by the [Entity Framework Core](Entity-Framework-Core.md) provider.
+* Entity change logging is not supported by the [MongoDB](MongoDB.md) provider.
+Other features work as expected.

 ## UseAuditing()

 `UseAuditing()` middleware should be added to the ASP.NET Core request pipeline in order to create and save the audit logs.
 If you've created your applications using [the startup templates](Startup-Templates/Index.md), it is already added.